 A final point being that I know I am also changing my default style of articulation a little, essentially softening it to match the horn.
 Not to the extent that I had to when making my period horn recording (more here), but still it is the same general change.
 Saying it another way, when first coming off the big horn I sounded a bit barky on every mouthpiece I tried, I was hitting the notes too hard.

-Thus, part of the “breaking in” process is not only finding a mouthpiece that brings things into focus but also my adjustment to the way the new horn responds.
+Thus, the “breaking in” process is not only finding a mouthpiece that brings things into focus, but also involves adjustment to the way the new horn responds.
 A process that took me — two weeks!

 Which is all to say that you are part of the equation, the horn is part of the equation, and the mouthpiece is the final part that you can alter toward getting the sound and feel you desire.
 I am very happy with the horn, I should have upgraded in this direction years ago….